onlinex/recommendation-engine/README.md

     - Apps directory contains information about the namespace, pod and service.
     - Infrastructure directory contains ingress controller.

+## Flux checks

 - List all kustomizations and their status
     - flux get kustomizations

-- Check controller
-    - kubectl get pods --namspace=ingress-system

-- Try (if validation fails)
-    - kubectl delete -A ValidatingWebhookConfiguration ingress-nginx-admission

-- Manage image repositories
+- Manage image repositories (should only be in one cluster)
     - flux get image repository gateway
     - flux get image policy gateway